Optimal Sales Resource Plan

 The result is a plan that tells you when (month) and where (position and territory) to grow your sales team.
 It identifies which positions should be hired first, and which positions should garner less investment.
 It plans for departures and will propose new hires as backfills, or potentially in new positions.
 If given a chance, the optimized plan will efficiently reallocate headcount to reduce cost while maintaining revenue.

 If you are struggling to determine which growth strategy is best for your company, an optimal plan can inform your decision.
 You can use the optimization model to test out different strategies and see the impact on cost and revenue.
 This is known as what-if analysis.
 For example, you might be trying to decide if you should make further investment in the Northeast region (New York Area) or in the West region (California).
 You know you’ve reached market saturation in the Midwest, so you cannot hire more people there.
 You tell the model to increase headcount in the Northeast on one plan then in the West on another plan.
 You can then quickly compare the cost and revenue increase between plans and to the baseline plan.

 In the end, you will have a sales resource plan that achieves your revenue goals at the minimum cost.
-This establishes a hiring strategy over multiple years that will save you 15% or more in sales cost.
-If you would like to learn more about how ORM Technologies can help with you Optimal Sales Resource Plan, email us at: email@example.com.
+This establishes a hiring strategy over multiple years that will save you 15% or more in sales costs.
+If you would like to learn more about how ORM Technologies can help with your Optimal Sales Resource Plan, email us at email@example.com.
 For more information on optimization, our Optimization for Sales and Marketing white paper offers insight as to how it can cut costs and improve your sales organization.